VirtualEmbryo/deltaMic/README.md

 ---

 ### Credits, contact, citations
-If you use this tool, please cite
+If you use this tool, please cite:

 ```
 @misc{ichbiah2023differentiable,